-With the aid of their faculty mentors, Bowdoin students are able to apply for mini grants for research – made possible with funding from the Davis, Roberts, and Koelln Funds – to support academic year undergraduate research and travel in all disciplines.
-Each fund has slightly different criteria, which are outlined below; however, the application process is the same for all three funds.
-The Internal Fellowships Committee makes awards based on the merits of the proposals and the funds available.
-Students are encouraged to submit reasonable budgets that are well-justified.
+With the aid of their faculty mentors, Bowdoin students are able to apply for mini-grants to support academic year undergraduate research and travel in all disciplines.
+Each fund has slightly different criteria, which are outlined below; however, the application process is the same for all four funds.
+The Student Fellowships Committee makes awards based on the merits of the proposals and the funds available.

-fosters undergraduate interests in international affairs.
-Awards typically range between $150 and $300.
+Davis Fund fosters undergraduate interests in international affairs.
+Awards typically range between $200 and $500.

-support an underprivileged scholar to do research in any field.
-Please not that the Internal Fellowships Committee defines "underprivileged scholar" as a student who is currently receiving aid from Bowdoin.
+Roberts Fund supports an underprivileged scholar to do research in any field.
+Please note that the Student Fellowships Committee defines "underprivileged scholar" as a student who is currently receiving aid from Bowdoin.
 Awards typically range between $200 and $800.
 Students planning on a career in teaching are ineligible for the Roberts Fund.

 A complete mini-grant application comprises the following: